Getting Set Up with the AWS Command Line Interface

 AWS sends you a confirmation email after the sign-up process is complete.
 At any time, you can view your current account activity and manage your account by going to http://aws.amazon.com and clicking My Account/Console.

 To get your access key ID and secret access key

 Access keys consist of an access key ID and secret access key, which are used to sign programmatic requests that you make to AWS.
 If you don't have access keys, you can create them by using the AWS Management Console.
 We recommend that you use IAM access keys instead of AWS root account access keys.
 IAM lets you securely control access to AWS services and resources in your AWS account.

 To create access keys, you must have permissions to perform the required IAM actions.
-For more information, see Granting IAM User Permission to Manage Password Policy and Credentials in Using IAM.
+For more information, see Granting IAM User Permission to Manage Password Policy and Credentials in the IAM User Guide.